donojazz/Crime/README.md

-# Yhis is the beginning of a website to house the crime detais
+# This is a website to house the crime detais
 Provide a location to access html files